brookefzy/uvi-public-space/README.md

 # Data Organization
-* The original video data is subject to agreement that we can not disclose directly.
+* The original video data is subject to the agreement that we can not disclose directly.
 This repo described the process from video data to group behavior calculation.
+* The aggregated data used for analysis can be requested from the authors.

 # Script Organization
 ## 1. Split historical to scenes (Manual work)